ChrisKneller/compounds-showcase/README.md

 The above steps should have:

 - created a sqlite database
-- created a flask app based on the above database and served locally on port 5000 which provides API endpoints (GET only at this stage)
+- created a flask app based on the above database providing API endpoints (GET only at this stage), served locally on port 5000
-- created a dash app and served locally on port 8050 which allows browsing of compound and assay data, with some visuals to explore the data
+- created a dash app allowing browsing of compound and assay data, with some visuals to explore the data, served locally on port 8050

-You should have some logging to confirm this
+You should have some logging to confirm this:

 ```text
 INFO:waitress:Serving on http://0.0.0.0:5000